Carlos M. Melhem

 He is a member of the Committee of Banking Lawyers of Argentina and a member of the Banking Committee of the International Bar Association.

-Mr. Melhem has been cited as a leading practitioner in Banking & Finance law by, among others, Chambers & Partners Global, Chambers Latin America, The Legal 500 Latin America, International Financial Law Review (IFLR1000) and Latin Lawyer 250.
+Mr. Melhem has been cited as a leading practitioner in Banking & Finance law by, among others, Chambers & Partners Global, Chambers Latin America, The Legal 500 Latin America, International Financial Law Review (IFLR1000), Latin Lawyer 250 and The Best Lawyers in Argentina.